tom171296/BlogNet/_posts/2021/2021-06-30-ConnectingQpidDispatchToAzure.md

 }
 ```

-For a **topic** a different configuration is needed.
+For a **topic**, a different configuration is needed.
 When you publish a message to a topic, the message is spread along all the different subscriptions.
 To send a message to a topic, you will need to define the name of the topic as external address:

 ```
 autoLink {